-So, Really, What the Heck is PASPA, the Federal Ban on Sports Betting, All About?
+What Was PASPA, the Federal Ban on Sports Betting, All About?

 Three other states, Delaware, Montana and Oregon, had certain quasi-sports betting games grandfathered in, meaning they could continue them.
-In Delaware, bettors can make three-plus team NFL parlays (only); in Montana, sports pools, fantasy sports leagues and sports tab betting are legal, and Oregon was permitted to allow parlay betting until it outlawed it in 2007 to appease the NCAA.
-Only Nevada had and still has the ability to license and regulate sports bets of all kinds: single-game wagers, teasers, futures and prop bets, among others.
+Under PASPA, Delaware bettors could make three-plus team NFL parlays (only); in Montana, it was sports pools, fantasy sports leagues and sports tab betting are legal, and Oregon was permitted to allow parlay betting until it outlawed it in 2007 to appease the NCAA.
+Delaware immediately took advantage of the new landscape, Montana lawmakers legalized sports betting via the lottery and kiosks around the state in the summer of 2019, and the Oregon lottery is planning its own sports betting game in the fall of 2019.
+Before the Supreme Court ruling, only Nevada was able to license and regulate sports bets of all kinds: single-game wagers, teasers, futures and prop bets, among others.

-PASPA is a short and succinct law.
-It is broken down into the four sections:
+PASPA was a short and succinct law.
+It was broken down into the four sections:

-- Section 1: Defines terms used in the law;
+- Section 1: Defined terms used in the law;

-- Section 2: Makes it unlawful for a state to to operate or license sports betting, or gambling on professional or collegiate sporting events.
+- Section 2: Made it unlawful for a state to to operate or license sports betting, or gambling on professional or collegiate sporting events.

-- Section 3: Allows the U.S. attorney general or an athletic league to go to federal court to stop any state or entity suspected of violating the law.
+- Section 3: Allowed the U.S. attorney general or an athletic league to go to federal court to stop any state or entity suspected of violating the law.

-The last section exempts other gambling such as lotteries and horse racing that was already taking place.
+The last section exempted other gambling such as lotteries and horse racing that was already taking place.

 Why Did Congress Pass PASPA?

-By all accounts, the law came into existence as a way to stem the tide of legalized sports betting.
-Paradoxically, it was sponsored by democratic Senator Bill Bradley of New Jersey – the very state that has vigorously battled the leagues in courts trying to overturn the law.
+By all accounts, the PASPA came into existence as a way to stem the tide of legalized sports betting.
+Paradoxically, it was sponsored by Democratic Senator Bill Bradley of New Jersey – the very state that has vigorously battled the professional sports leagues in courts trying to overturn the law.
 (Bradley played college basketball at Princeton before playing 10 years professionally with the New York Knicks.)
-The sports leagues pushed for the law citing the “integrity of the game,” and then-NFL Commissioner Paul Tagliabue testified to its necessity.
+The sports leagues pushed for PASPA citing the “integrity of the game,” and then-NFL Commissioner Paul Tagliabue testified to its necessity.

 The idea behind PASPA was to stamp out sports betting before more states passed laws making it legal and began creating or licensing sportsbooks.
 Historically, leagues have argued that sports betting bribery scandals called into question the integrity of sporting events.
 Remember the Black Sox Scandal, the 1951 college point-shaving scandal or the 1985 Tulane cash-and-cocaine college ball scandals?

-But The Leagues Now Recognize That PASPA Has Failed
+But The Leagues Recognized That PASPA Had Failed

-It has failed to meet its goals of stopping sports wagering or helping to maintain or bolster the integrity of and public faith in games.
+In 2014, professional sports leagues have began to (publicly) acknowledge that that PASPA failed in its goal of stopping sports wagering or helping to maintain or bolster the integrity of and public faith in games.

-NBA commissioner Adam Silver in 2014 in a New York Times op-ed, after stating that “I believe we need a different approach” to sports betting:
+NBA commissioner Adam Silver wrote in Nov.
+2014 in a New York Times op-ed, after stating that “I believe we need a different approach” to sports betting: